AmiRobin-FiveM/docs/docs/ARS VVS JEWELRY/installation.md

    ensure vvsjewelryhandsmale
    ```

-### 4. Setting Up ARS iClothes
+### 4. Setting Up ARS iClothing

-1. First, locate and read the README.md file in ARS iClothes thoroughly
+1. First, locate and read the README.md file in ARS iClothing thoroughly
-2. Complete the basic ARS iClothes installation as per README
+2. Complete the basic ARS iClothing installation as per README
+3. Download VVSJEWELRY from your CFX Portal
-3. From `VVSJEWELRY/INSTALL_ME_FIRST/` folder, copy these files:
+4. From `VVSJEWELRY/INSTALL_ME_FIRST/` folder, copy these files:
    - chains.lua
    - decals.lua
    - vest.lua
-4. Paste these files into your `ars_iclothing/preset` folder
+5. Paste these files into your `ars_iclothing/preset` folder
-5. IMPORTANT: You must adjust the clothing slot numbers in:
+6. IMPORTANT: You must adjust the clothing slot numbers in:
    - chains.lua
    - decals.lua
    - vest.lua